 At the other extreme, dozens of showings and no offers on an otherwise well-prepped, well-marketed home can only mean one thing: a too-high price.

 Realtors who know how to skillfully walk that market/client tightrope . . . are the ones you want to work with.

-**Exposure on Broker Tour: this Spring excepted due to you-know-what, Twin Cities Realtors hold new listings open each Tuesday from 11 a.m. to 1 p.m.
+**Exposure on Broker Tour: in the Twin Cities, local agents hold new listings open each Tuesday from 11 a.m. to 1 p.m.
 A well-marketed, well-attended Broker Tour is equivalent to multiple showings.